How to Start a T-shirt Business Online: The Complete Guide

 There are so many general t-shirt brands on the market in every niche.
 If you can narrow your audience a bit, you will have a better chance of creating a tribe around your brand.

-With the number of sports fans in the U.S. alone, you could specific sports fans, or sports fans in general.
+If you have an interest in sports, then you could target specific sports fans, or sports fans in general.

 Targeting people that enjoy exercise as a hobby is interesting if you create simpler designs that look good on wicking apparel.
 The “iron sharpens iron” designs are already being made by several brands.
 But there are very few brands that are leveraging wicking or dry-fit apparel to do it.

-Also, if you have the same interests as your target audience, it will make it easier to come up with relevant designs and know where your target audience hangs out on and offline.
+Remember, if you have the same interests as your target audience, it will make it easier to come up with designs that connect with your target audience.
+And since you are the target, you will have an idea where your target audience hangs out on and offline.

 Naming your t-shirt brand is a hugely important step.
 There is a reason that I combined these into one step.
 Here are a few tips to help you come up with a memorable name and domain name that aligns with your shirt brand.